Features

 A user who lost his password is able to recover it using a reset token.
 This token, typically, is issued by a user or service having permissions to create new users.

-The user can use this token to update his user record by issuing a POST request to the /api/v2/users/:userUuid?token=TOKENCODE
+The user can use this token to update his user record by issuing a POST request to the ```{apiLatest}/users/:userUuid?token=TOKENCODE``` endpoint.
+E.g., this can be done by presenting the user a form for updating his password.
+This works even if the user is not authenticated.

 Gentics Mesh provides a changelog like system in order to apply and keep track of schema changes.
 A schema change may be a single change that adds a new field to the schema or a change which updates the schema properties.